 A Level Chemistry – An Overview

-A Level Chemistry is notoriously known to be one of the most difficult subjects that students undertake in Junior College (JC) and this has caused a large number of students to opt for Private Chemistry tuition.
+A Level Chemistry is notoriously known to be one of the most difficult subjects that students undertake in Junior College (JC) and this has caused a large number of students to opt for Chemistry Tuition.
 It is important that you make an informed decision on the level you take it at (H1/H2/H3), and also be as well prepared as possible on how to tackle it from the start of the 2-year course.
 This article acts as an essential preparation guide for JC Chemistry by Top A Level Tutors for all students intending to take the subject.
-We have specially compiled this essential guide with the information gathered by our Top Private Chemistry Tutors.
+We have specially compiled this essential guide with the information gathered by our top tutors teaching A Level Chemistry Tuition in Singapore.

 Dubbed the “Central Science”, Chemistry forms the fundamental cornerstone on how things function, form and evolve, and even exist.
 Its study helps us learn and understand constituents and elements of essentially everything – the air we breathe, the food we eat, materials we use, etc. It branches out into multi-disciplinary areas of Science, helping us in virtually all aspects of our lives, from trying to find vaccines for viruses, creating energy sources, to developing new creative inventions.